-- Live our Purpose Connecting our people to each other, to their roles, and to the organization based on the positive impact we are having on human and animal health, within our communities and with each other. - Learn Ensuring our colleagues are provided with opportunities for continuous learning and development, growing their skills, and reaching their goals - Perform Creating an environment where every person has the ability to deliver on business commitments at the highest standards, with a focus on quality, appreciation and recognition.
+- Connecting to our Purpose Connecting our people to each other, to their roles, and to the organization based on the positive impact we are having on human and animal health, within our communities and with each other. - Energize, Grow and Develop Ensuring our colleagues are provided with opportunities for continuous learning and development, growing their skills, and reaching their goals. - Making a Difference Creating an environment where every person has the ability to deliver on business commitments at the highest standards, with a focus on quality, appreciation and recognition.

 Our values-Care, Lead, Own, Collaborate-are demonstrated in every aspect of our business, and we strive to deliver our distinctive culture through this foundation.
-Our new CRL DNA are the common behaviors based on these values that all of us use to make decisions, grow our future leaders, and pave the way for the years ahead.
+Our CRL DNA are the common behaviors based on these values that all of us use to make decisions, grow our future leaders, and pave the way for the years ahead.
 In support of each person's unique value, we are committed to fostering an inclusive workplace where each individual is respected and supported.